8rando/info3180-project1/README.md

-# INFO3180 Lab 4 Starter Code
+# flask_starter

-This is the starter code for Lab 4 which requires you to build a Flask app that does simple file uploads and has basic authentication.
+Starter code for a new Flask Application

 Remember to always create a virtual environment and install the packages in your requirements file